bellingboe/LANGUAGE-PHP/README.md

   - Allow the matching of true natural writing by accepting the written out number vales. ("ten miles" vs "10 miles")
  - Improvements to Subject mode:
   - Needs to be implemented.
-  - Allow the retreieval of the who, what, where, etc of any given sentence.
+  - Allow the retreieval of the who, what, where, when, etc of any given sentence.

 Authors
 =====